sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![hidden_layer_rep_dae](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/hidden_layer_rep_dae.png)
 Each square is one hidden unit visualization of the weight vector between all inputs and the specific hidden unit [13]
 There is a more significant representation as the signal is more corrupt, clear edges of digits are shown at 50% corruption.

+#### Unsupervised Pretraining
+Deep nueral network model wheits starts with random values and twik with each sample / batch according to Use denoising autoencoder to train one layer at a time from the first hidden layer to the last. when Fix the parameters of previous hidden layers previous layers viewed as feature extraction

+This procedure:
+First layer: find hidden unit features that are more common in training inputs than in random input
+Second layer: find combinations of hidden unit features that are more common than random hidden unit features.
+Third layer: find combinations of combinations of..

+Stacked denoising autoencoders can be useful for deep learning models.
+A stacked denoising autoencoder is a denoising autoencoder with multiple hidden layers, and is trained layer by layer, by trying to minimise the error in the layer’s reconstruction compared to it’s input (the previous layer’s output).
+By using a stacked autoencoder in an unsupervised manner, we can learn starting weights prior to the main supervised training procedure with deep learning.
+A regularisation effect is then created as a result of the pretraining procedure creating an initialisation point, to which the parameters are restricted to a near optimal local minimum [3].